Kinetoplast

 A kinetoplast is a network of circular DNA (called kDNA) inside a mitochondrion that contains many copies of the mitochondrial genome.
 The most common kinetoplast structure is a disk, but they have been observed in other arrangements.
 Kinetoplasts are only found in Excavata of the class Kinetoplastida.
 The variation in the structures of kinetoplasts may reflect phylogenic relationships between kinetoplastids.
 A kinetoplast is usually adjacent to the organism's flagellar basal body, suggesting that it is bound to some components of the cytoskeleton.
-In Trypanosoma brucei this cytoskeletal connection is called the tripartite attachment complex and includes the protein p166.
+In Trypanosoma brucei this cytoskeletal connection is called the tripartite attachment complex.

 Trypanosoma

 In trypanosomes, a group of flagellated protozoans, the kinetoplast exists as a dense granule of DNA within the mitochondrion.
 Trypanosoma brucei, the parasite which causes African trypanosomiasis (African sleeping sickness), is an example of a trypanosome with a kinetoplast.
 Its kinetoplast is easily visible in samples stained with DAPI, a fluorescent DNA stain, or by the use of fluorescent in situ hybridization (FISH) with BrdU, a thymidine analogue.
 Another parasite in the genus, Trypanosoma cruzi, causes Chagas disease in humans (primarily in Central and South America), which is transmitted through the kissing bug.
-Although African sleeping sickness is more dangerous than Chagas disease, the kinetoplast of T. cruzi is significantly larger than that of T. brucei.
+The kinetoplast of T. cruzi is significantly larger than that of T. brucei.
 Trypanosoma equiperdum causes the disease dourine in horses, and is the only sexually transmitted trypanosome infection.
 The kinetoplasts of T. equiperdum are unique in that every minicircle has the same genetic sequence.

+Tripartite attachment complex

+The tripartite attachment complex (TAC) is a protein complex that links the kinetoplast to the flagellar basal body.
+In T. brucei it is essential for proper cell division, as the segregation of the kinetoplast to the two daughter cells is physically coupled to the segregation of the basal body.
+The complex is assembled in a hierarchical manner with the depletion of proteins proximal to the basal body leading to the loss of proteins proximal to the kinetoplast.

 Use in biochemistry and biophysics

 Purified kinetoplast DNA from Crithidia fasciculata is sold by two biochemical companies, TopoGen and Inspiralis.
-The kinetoplast DNA is used as a substrate to test the functionality of drugs or toxins targetting Topoisomerase II, a protein associated with cell division that can untangle DNA by passing strands through each other.
-Since kinetoplasts are normally too large to move through agar gel, the appearance of bands associated with minicircles during a gel electrophoresis assay indicate that Topoisomerase II has decatenated the kinetoplasts.
-This assay can be used to determine whether drugs or toxins that target Topoisomerase II are present.
+The kinetoplast DNA is used as a substrate to test the functionality of drugs or toxins targeting topoisomerase II, a protein associated with cell division that can untangle DNA by passing strands through each other.
+Since kinetoplasts are normally too large to move through agar gel, the appearance of bands associated with minicircles during a gel electrophoresis assay indicate that topoisomerase II has decatenated the kinetoplasts.
+This assay can be used to determine whether drugs or toxins that target topoisomerase II are present.
 Kinetoplasts from C. fasciculata are also used in biophysical studies of kinetoplast DNA as a natural example of an Olympic gel.